How is periodontal disease treated?

 Dr. Watts or our dental hygienists may recommend periodontal therapy after a periodontal evaluation.
 Our recommendations are based on measurements of the gum tissues around your teeth, the amount of bleeding, plaque, and calculus present, and the amount of gum inflammation and bone levels around your teeth,

 The initial stage of treatment for periodontal disease is usually a specialized type of cleaning, often known as root debridement therapy.
 This is a conservative, non-surgical procedure to remove the dental plaque and tartar, or calculus, and infected tissue below the gum line and from the root surfaces of the teeth.
 Anesthetic may be used to numb the area and keep you comfortable.
-Ultrasonic cleaning technology is used to remove the bacteria and antimicrobial agents such as glycine are often used to break up the film of bacteria on the teeth.
+Ultrasonic cleaning technology is used to remove the bacteria and antimicrobial agents are often used to break up the film of bacteria on the teeth.

 When scaling is performed, calculus and plaque that attaches to the tooth surfaces are removed.
 The process especially targets the area below the gum line, along the root.
 Scaling is performed with a special dental tool called an ultrasonic scaling tool.
 The scaling tool usually includes an irrigation process that can be used to deliver an antimicrobial agent below the gums to help reduce oral bacteria.